Experience-Monks/google-maps-image-api/README.md

 	// https://developers.google.com/maps/documentation/staticmaps/index#Paths

 	visible: 'Toronto', // you can specify locations that should be visible on the
 				 		// rendered map.
-This can be either long,lat or a location name
+This can be either lat,long or a location name

 	style: 'feature:administrative|element:labels|weight:3.9|visibility:on|inverse_lightness:true',
 	// this property will change how features are rendered eg. roads, parks, etc.